isacciobota/SHARPE/README.md

 2. Zip the folder that you have locally and upload it to your Google Drive account.

-3. You can use the `SHARPE.ipnyb` file from our repository.
+3. You can use the `SHARPE.ipynb` file from our repository.

 ## Thank you